 Although the country is home to thousands of islands, here are some excellent options narrowed down exclusively for tourists on a budget.

 Fulidhoo on the Vaavu atoll is another good option.
-This island is best for scuba divers or anyone who would like to explore underwater marine life.
+This island is best for scuba divers or anyone who wants to explore underwater marine life.
+It is thinly populated and quiet, making it a relaxed vacation destination.

-It includes various accommodation options up to $100 per night with perfect beachfront views at Kinan Retreat and Ukulhas in the North Ari Atoll.
+It includes accommodation options up to $100 per night with perfect beachfront views at Kinan Retreat and Ukulhas in the North Ari Atoll.
+You can experience manta rays and hammerhead sharks if you're there in the right season.

-Things to Do in the Maldives
+Things To Do in the Maldives

+Vacation in the Maldives is not about tasting exotic drinks and experiencing fancy resorts.
 There are various activities that you can indulge in at a reasonable price.

-Some famous spots include Cokes, Sultan, Chicken, and Pasta Point, which makes surfing fun and possible for beginners and professionals alike.
+The Maldives is home to some of the best surfing spots in the world.
+Some famous spots include Cokes, Sultan, Chicken, and Pasta Point, which make surfing fun and possible for beginners and professionals alike.

 South Ari Atoll and Hanifaru Bay in Baa Atoll are some of the most well-known spots.
+You can also experience manta rays during the annual migration at these points.
+Look for sharks by diving at the mud range of the Cinnamon Resort on the local Fulidhoo island.

+Stand-up paddleboarding has also become quite popular.
+Non-motorized water sports are available for free in most of the resorts, except scuba diving.
 In saying that, you can still get some good deals by booking your scuba dives in advance.

 Tourists staying in small guest houses can wait for guesthouse operators to recommend boat trips and watersports at affordable rates.